 Supplies needed for macrame dresser drawer pulls

 - 4mm macrame yarn (you can use any thickness of macrame yarn, I used 4mm… the thicker the yarn the chunkier the handles)

 - large needle

 (The reason I used hemp yarn is that it is tough and stiff and easy to thread through the wood holes of the wooden drawers but you can use any other yarn of your choosing.
 More macrame yarn would work too, you’d probably have to use a needle that fits through the drawer holes though.)

 Instructions on how to make my cheap macrame drawer pulls

 My photos are snapshots of the actual video.
 Make sure you watch it to see the entire process.
-Click the triangle on the image to watch.
+Use the triangle on the image to turn on the video.
 If you are on a cellphone or other device, turn it horizontal for better viewing.

 Step 1: Take a look at the distance of your drawer hardware holes or if you don’t have holes yet, figure out the distance you want them to be.